ARTICLES

 Water and Then Water Again

 If your soil is very dry, it's time to soak the earth.
 Most people don’t water deeply enough.
 If you're the type of gardener who stands with a hose and moves it from plant to plant for a minute or two, that's not enough time to deeply soak the ground.
 You'll need at least 10 to 15 minutes to water the whole flower.
+It may take an hour or two for the plant to recover, but if it is still wilting, you did not water it thoroughly.
+If the plant remains wilted and the leaves lack a nice, green, glossy color, water it for another 10 to 15 minutes.

 Rake the Leaves to Your Hydrangeas

-If your hydrangea is generally happy but needs constant watering, there are longer-term solutions, such as leaf matter from deciduous trees because they need moist, well-drained soils.
+If your hydrangea is generally happy but needs constant watering, there are longer-term solutions, such as leaf matter from deciduous trees, because they need moist, well-drained soils.
 For hydrangeas, the best soil is composted leaves (also known as leaf mulch or leaf mold) since they help hydrangeas retain moisture while also providing nutrients as they decompose.
 What is recommended by plant and flower experts to avoid dropping or fixing wilted hydrangeas is to water deeply to encourage good root growth.
 Mulch can also help hold soil moisture.

 To Avoid Drooping, Don't Prune Older Branches

 Flowering plants that are otherwise healthy and show no signs of wilting may only require minor maintenance.
-If any branches with large flowers are drooping, it's most likely they were overpruned the previous season.
-If your hydrangea looks lopsided from too many blooms, it's time to make a bouquet.
+If any branches with large flowers are drooping, it's most likely that they were overpruned the previous season.
+If your hydrangea looks lopsided from too many petals, it's time to make a bouquet.
 Pruning out some of the flowers can help reduce drooping and stem breakage.

 Tips and Tricks to Keep Your Hydrangeas From Dangling Down

 Now that you understand why hydrangeas can bend and how to fix this issue, you'll want to prevent it from happening again if possible.
-Follow expert's advice to keep your hydrangeas from stooping:
+Follow the expert's advice to keep your hydrangeas from stooping: